<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=97555&amp;fmt=gif">

 How To Develop an Amazon Alexa Skill and iOS App

-About a month ago we finished developing and releasing the first version of our iOS app and Alexa Skill PingRing.com Alexa Phone Finder.
+Now that you understand frameworks, how do you go about building your app?
+Years ago we developed both an iOS app and Alexa Skill PingRing.com Alexa Phone Finder.
 This was not the first iOS application that was built at boberdoo.com, but this was our first time building an Alexa Skill and our first time building an Alexa Skill that also works with a mobile application.

 pingring amazon alexa skill ios diagram